Dental Cavitations: Symptoms, Treatment, Surgery Cost, Definition, Diagnosis

 Bottom Line

 Dental cavitations are a relatively lesser-known dental pathology – hidden pathological hollows in the jawbone that can have far-reaching consequences on an individual’s health.
 Due to the often asymptomatic nature of cavitations and the difficulty in detecting them through standard X-rays, specialized diagnostic methods are essential.
 It’s important for individuals who have undergone tooth extractions, especially of wisdom teeth, or who experience unexplained facial pain, to consult a dentist who is familiar with the diagnosis and treatment of cavitations.
+Oral surgeon can localize unhealthy bone tissue (infected tissue where disease process is present) and after proper diagnosis provide cavitation treatment to help you maintain perfect oral health.

-This article is complete and was published on June 28, 2023, and last updated on August 25, 2023.
+This article is complete and was published on June 28, 2023, and last updated on December 29, 2023.